ISAITB/docs-itb-ta/source/exportimport/index.rst

 The first choice you need to make is the type of data you will be exporting.
 This is defined by the **Data to export** choices and can be:

 * **Domain configuration:** Select this to export only the information linked to a domain (e.g. specifications, test suites).
-* **Community configuration:** Select this to export the full information linked to a community (e.g. custom properties, organisations) as well as its linked domain.
+* **Community configuration:** Select this to export the full information linked to a community (e.g. custom properties, organisations) as well as its linked domain, optionally also including system settings.
+* **System settings:** Select this to export the system settings associated to the current Test Bed instance.

 The second option can be viewed as a superset of the first one in that the community data can also include all information on the domain.
 It is important however to provide the distinction given that you may want to only export your testing configuration without any information linked to a community.